 Medical

-- Establishing community health centers in medically underserved areas of the state.
+- Establishing community health centers in medically-underserved areas of the state.

 - Funding the salaries of full-time nurse practitioners to enable free clinics to provide more patient visits and deliver greater continuity of care.